Location and Security Restriction Setup

 Desktop or Laptop GPS

-Toggle this setting to on if you’d like to record an employee’s GPS coordinates when they clock in or out from a computer.
-They will not be restricted to a specific location.
+• Record an employee’s GPS coordinates when they clock in or out from a computer.

 Mobile Rules and GPS

-• Do Not Record GPS Coordinates: No location information will be recorded.
+• Do Not Record GPS Coordinates – No location tracking.

 GPS Tracking